-Oppenheimer's approach to diversity within Management is in line with Oppenheimer's Equality and Diversity Policy.
+Oppenheimer's approach to diversity within Management is in line with that of the wider Group's Equality and Diversity Policy.
 The Firm is committed to promoting equality and diversity as well as valuing a culture of inclusion.
 Oppenheimer recognises that having a diverse team is essential to creating a well-balanced structure that encourages equality throughout the business and in turn maintains a desirable, committed, and efficient workplace.